Rifles in the American Civil War

 During the American Civil War, an assortment of small arms found their way onto the battlefield.
-Though the muzzleloader percussion cap rifle was the most numerous weapon, being standard issue for the Union and Confederate armies, many other firearms, ranging from the single-shot breech-loading Sharps and Burnside rifles to the Spencer and the Henry rifles - two of the world's first repeating rifles - were issued by the hundreds of thousands, mostly by the Union.
+Though the muzzleloader percussion cap rifled musket was the most numerous weapon, being standard issue for the Union and Confederate armies, many other firearms, ranging from the single-shot breech-loading Sharps and Burnside rifles to the Spencer and the Henry rifles - two of the world's first repeating rifles - were issued by the hundreds of thousands, mostly by the Union.
 The Civil War brought many advances in firearms technology, most notably the widespread use of rifled barrels.

+The impact that rifles had on combat in the Civil War is a subject of debate among historians.
+According to the traditional interpretation, the widespread employment of rifled firearms had a transformative effect which commanders failed to consider, resulting in terrible casualties from the continued use of outdated tactics.
+More recent scholarship has questioned this interpretation, arguing the impact was minimal and required no radical change in how armies fought.
+This debate is part of a larger discussion on whether the American Civil War is an early example of modern warfare or has more in common with Napoleonic warfare.